 These settings significantly impact your gaming performance, and disabling or enabling some options can fix your micro stuttering.

-He claims that he applied fixes from a few videos to minimize stutters, so copy his configuration if you have an Nvidia graphics card.
+He claims he applied fixes from a few videos to minimize stutters, so copy his configuration if you have an Nvidia graphics card.

 If you’re on AMD, I got you covered.
 AMD Radeon Software is much simpler, and I have gone through all the options.